sonianb/sonianb/README.md

 # Hi there, I'm Sonia 🍋
 I'm here because I ❤️ the idea of being able to create purposeful and accessible technology.

-My coding journey stared in April 2021.
+My coding journey started in April 2021.
 Now I know that pursuing a career in tech was one of the best decisions I could ever take.
 And the reason for that is simple: it combines everything I love doing.
 - Building things from scratch.
 - Racking my brain to solve problems.